-Administrators who are members of the Public Folder Management role group can manage public folders on servers running Exchange 2013.
+Administrators who are members of the Public Folder Management role group can manage public folders and databases on servers running Exchange 2010.

-If you want to add or remove members to or from this role group, see Manage Role Group Members.
+If you want to add or remove members to or from this role group, see the following topics:

 You can use the following command to view a list of users or universal security groups (USGs) that are members of this role group.

 For more information about the members of a role group, see View the Members of a Role Group.

 This role group is assigned management roles by default.
 The roles that are included are listed in the "Management Roles Assigned to this Role Group" section.
 You can add or remove role assignments to or from this role group to match the needs of your organization.

 The role groups provided with Exchange 2010 are designed to match more granular tasks.
 By assigning roles to a role group, you enable the members of that role group to perform the tasks associated with the role.
 For example, the Journaling role enables the management of the Journaling agent and journaling rules.
 For more information about how roles are assigned to role groups, see Understanding Management Role Assignments.